indeadkiyo/linux-lens/README.md

 ---
 ## dev :

-## 🐛 Known bugs (aka "features")
+## 🐛 Known bugs (aka: im to lazy to fix )

 - Tesseract sometimes is not really good at formatting
 - code is not pritty
 - idk how it even runs at this  point it just does
 - there a timer in the test file to test stuff so if you want it to work instant remove that
+- not good for copying code from image or format's like that since may goal was to make it lightwaight i had to give up on accuracy a little
 ---

 ---